-- Visit your testing location.
-(Know where you’re going to park, how to get there, etc.)
+- Know where you’re going to park, how to get there, etc.

 - Bring your ID.
 You get a ton of notifications from AAMC to make sure the name that appears on your ID is exactly the same as the name you used to register for the MCAT.
 Make sure that happens!

-- You get a locker key and you’re expected to put everything in the locker.
+- Can I bring my phone on my MCAT test day?
 You can put your cellphone in the locker as long as it’s turned off.
 But generally, leave your cellphone at home or in the car.

 - Begin the test itself.
 It will look, feel, smell, and taste just like your practice exams.

-How to use the breaks:
+How to use your breaks during the MCAT:

 - Drink water and get a mouthful of food.